-Badger Nurses Collaborating on Covid-19 Vaccine Education and Delivery (BN-CoVED), supports the UW–Madison School of Nursing as it collaborates with community partners and nursing schools at UW–Eau Claire, UW–Green Bay, UW–Oshkosh and UW–Stevens Point to vaccinate the public against COVID-19.
+Badger Nurses Collaborating on Covid-19 Vaccine Education and Delivery (BN-CoVED), supported the UW–Madison School of Nursing as it collaborated with community partners and nursing schools at UW–Eau Claire, UW–Green Bay, UW–Oshkosh and UW–Stevens Point to vaccinate the public against COVID-19.

-Student and faculty volunteers participate in clinics Monday through Saturday including University Health Services, UnityPoint Meriter, Sauk County, Walworth County, and The Ho-Chunk Nation Vaccination efforts in Baraboo.
+Student and faculty volunteers participated in clinics at locations such as University Health Services, UnityPoint Meriter, Sauk County, Walworth County, and The Ho-Chunk Nation Vaccination efforts in Baraboo.

-The grant supports the coordination, education and deployment of nursing students, faculty, staff and alumni volunteers to provide clinic support and vaccine administration, as well as educational programs on preventing spread and making safe choices during the ongoing pandemic.
+The BN-CoVED grant supported the coordination, education and deployment of nursing students, faculty, staff and alumni volunteers to provide clinic support and vaccine administration, as well as educational programs on preventing spread and making safe choices during the ongoing pandemic.

 Badger Nurses & COVID-19